 The list of all trust-worthy publications dealing with toners and health during a time frame of 15 years and containing dozens of links still ranks #1 for all kinds of related questions.

-Other people we didn’t even know shared our link on forums and Q&A sites.
+Other people didn’t even know that we shared our link on forums and Q&A sites.
 Why?
 It’s because we provide the most objective and well-researched answer: “we don’t know – look here”.

 Responding to the Questions People Don’t Ask Literally